Raphaeladda/Code_LLama_Python_7B_Chat/README.md

 **LLama code python 7B Web App by Raphael Adda**

-It is a chat where we can interact with the code llama python 7B llm using a cpu only
+It is a chat designed to interact with the code llama python 7B llm using a cpu only

 - Clone this directory